 - Function Objective:

 Returns the number of whole workdays between two dates.

 |start_date||Compulsory||Starting date between two specified dates.|

 |[holidays]||Optional||Range of cells containing holidays as date format.|

 The number of days in numerical value.

-In the picture below, Column B and Coumn C have a few start dates and end dates.
-Column D represents the total number of days between two dates from the previous two columns.
-In Column E, we’ll find out the number of working days excluding weekends (Saturday and Sunday).
+In the picture below, column B and column C contain a few start dates and end dates.
+Column D represents the total number of days between two dates from the previous two columns (calculated with the DAYS function).

 Now, we’ll include holidays in our function and the function will return with the number of working days between two dates excluding both weekends and the selected holidays from the range of cells D10:D18.